KrisRJack/KrisRJack/README.md

       <td>May 2018</td>
       <td>May 2021</td>
       <td>• Led the development, design, and launch of a marketplace app that transformed a simple idea into lifelong lessons <br>
-          • Used MVC and MVVM architectural patterns for scalability and worked with top tools such as Stripe, Heroku, MongoDB, and Google Cloud for an amazing experience</td>
+          • Worked with Stripe, Realm, Firebase, and Google Cloud SDKs</td>
     </tr>
     <tr>
 	    <td><b>Machine Learning Intern</b></td>
       <td>Dell Technologies</td>
       <td>May 2019</td>
       <td>Aug 2020</td>
-      <td>• Delivered a groundbreaking artificially intelligent framework that empowers a world-class sales team and will drive future sales predictions to new heights <br>
+      <td>• Delivered an artificially intelligent framework that empowers a world-class sales team <br>
-          • Worked with state-of-the-art tools such as distributed asynchronous hyper-parameter optimization and machine learning lifecycle management APIs
+          • Worked with state-of-the-art tools for distributed asynchronous hyper-parameter optimization and machine learning lifecycle management
       </td>
     </tr>
     <tr>